Volunteers are very important to Cornell Cooperative Extension of Monroe County.

-ONGOING VOLUNTEER OPPORTUNITIES Prospective volunteers complete an application form In addition, those who volunteer to work with vulnerable populations (children, individuals with disabilities, etc.) will be asked to consent to a criminal background screening at Cooperative Extension's expense, as a means of ensuring the safety and security both of our volunteers and of the people we serve through our programs.
+Prospective volunteers complete an application form In addition to consenting to a criminal background screening at Cooperative Extension's expense, as a means of ensuring the safety and security both of our volunteers and of the people we serve through our programs.

-They are volunteer men and women trained by Cornell Cooperative Extension in the science and art of gardening, as part of a nation-wide education and service program.
-Members of the upstate community, they take an interest in gardens, landscape, and the environment at large.
+Trained by Cornell Cooperative Extension in the science and art of gardening, as part of a nation-wide education and service program, these volunteers take an interest in gardens, landscape, and the environment at large.
 Master Gardeners are willing to learn and share their knowledge and experience with others.
-Contact the Horticulture Program Coordinator at 585-753-2558 for more information.
+Contact the Ashly Piedmont, MG Program Coordinator at firstname.lastname@example.org for more information.

-4-H offers youth aged 5-19 from throughout Monroe County a variety of special interest clubs, afterschool programs, short-term enrichment offerings, a public speaking program, Environmental Appreciation Days, summer programs, and an annual youth-run Fair.
+4-H offers youth aged 5-19 from throughout Monroe County a variety of special interest clubs, afterschool programs, short-term enrichment offerings, a public speaking program, Environmental Appreciation Days, and summer programs.
 There are many short- and long-term opportunities for volunteer involvement, depending upon the skills you care to share and the time you wish to commit to volunteering.